-Many pastors and priests dread Trinity Sunday.
-Preaching on the doctrine of the Trinity can be tricky.
+Most pastors and priests dread Trinity Sunday.
+Preaching on the doctrine of the Trinity is tricky.
 Put simply, the nature of the Trinity is not logical.
-It’s a glorious mystery.
+It’s a mystery.
 And like other mysteries, the Trinity can’t be easily explained with words.

 (Think the Trinity is easy to explain?
 Check out this video that illustrates how easy it is to fall into an ancient church heresies using analogies to describe the Trinity.)

 Every student of church history knows about the long list of people who were either excommunicated or condemned for trying to explain theological mysteries with words that inadequately expresses the nature of God.

 They were labeled heretics and vilified for their theological beliefs.
 But have you ever wondered what kind of people they actually were?
 Were they justly condemned for their words, but unjustly condemned for their actions?

 I’m not trying to defend or promote any particular doctrine.
 I’m just trying to cast a light on the way Christians sometimes treat other Christians.